 - In 1856, the mountain was named after George Everest, a retired Surveyor General who never even saw the peak.

 - In 1956, the history Shiromani Baburam Acharya has given the name ‘Sagarmatha’ to Mount Everest in the Nepali language.

 - 1974 was the last year that no one climbed Mount Everest.

-- First confirmed ascent was on 1953 by Edmund Hillary (NZ) and Sherpa Tenzing Norgay (Nepal)
+- The first confirmed ascent was in 1953 by Edmund Hillary (NZ) and Sherpa Tenzing Norgay (Nepal)

 - Peter Hillary, Sir Edmund Hillary’s son, climbed the mountain in 1990, making the pair the first father and son to do so.

 - The oldest person to climb Everest is 80-year-old Yuichiro Miura of Japan.